moov-io/iso8583/README.md

 #### Typed fields

-In many cases, you may want to work with types: numbers, strings, time, etc. We have got that covered!
+In many cases, you may want to work with specific types (numbers, strings, time, etc.) when setting message fields.

-First, you need to define the struct that corresponds to the spec field types.
+First, you need to define a struct that corresponds to the spec field types.
 Here is an example:

 ```go
 // use the same types from message specification